ivanleomk/website-v4/content/blog/three-lessons-manus.md

 When I shipped Mail Manus, I didn't just push code and walk away.
 I filmed a [demo video](https://www.youtube.com/watch?v=VU28Afcnm7U) showing the feature in action.
 I followed up with marketing to make sure the documentation was updated.
 I answered questions on Twitter when users ran into issues.

-When I was taked with building out a Stripe integration for Manus, I ran transactions with my actual credit card—not just test mode—to verify the production flow worked end to end when manus built a website with our integration.
+When building out the new Stripe integration , I put my own money on the line.
+Not test mode transactions—real charges on my personal credit card to verify that when Manus built a website with payments, actual money moved correctly.

 ![Stripe Integration](/stripe-integration.webp)